What is Aging in Place?: A Definition

-Living in 2013 means that we get to reap the benefits of technology and how it has transformed the world of health and medicine.
+Living in the 2000s means that we get to reap the benefits of technology and how it has transformed the world of health and medicine.
 We have access to skilled doctors, life-saving medicines, and operations and medical procedures that were the thing of science fiction even a decade ago.
 All of these advances mean that we are living longer and that we have more power when it comes to deciding how and where we want to age.
 In fact, new demands on the healthcare system have spawned an entirely new movement known as “aging in place.”

 This trend is a direct response to the unforeseen challenges associated with living longer.
 In just the past 50 years, the life expectancy for adults in the U.S. has increased by an average of 15 years.
 While this seems like a win-win situation, it has created unintended challenges in how we care for our aging population.

 Over the years, both the public and private sectors have addressed these new challenges with varying degrees of success.
 During the mid-1950s and the early 1960s Congress passed a slew of laws meant to create public institutions to address the needs of elderly people who could not care for themselves without some type of assistance.
 The inadvertent consequence of these laws was a booming nursing home industry and that soon began turning huge profits.

 Today, many people cannot afford to transition from their home into a full-time nursing facility and moreover, they simply don’t want to leave their homes.
 A demand by consumers for additional options beyond traditional nursing homes created a burgeoning market for in-home solutions.